Simperfy/Covid-19-API-Philippines-DOH/readme.md

 # Covid-19-API-Philippines-DOH (Pre-Alpha)

-**Covid-19 Web API for Philippines from data collected by DOH using Node.js that updates itself regularly as soon as DOH posted new data.**
+*Covid-19 Web API for Philippines from data collected by DOH using Node.js that updates itself regularly as soon as DOH posted new data.*

+*This Web API is still on it's early age and is not suitable for production yet.*

+Preview: [Actual Website](https://covid19-api-philippines.herokuapp.com/api/getall/100) - returns 100 covid cases from records of DOH
 <br>

 ## Getting Started